thisago/vimeo/readme.md

 let
   client = newHttpClient(headers = newHttpHeaders({
-    "referer": "REFERER (if video is restricted to a page)" })) html = client.getContent "VIMEO URL"
+    "referer": "Site that embed Vimeo video was (if video is restricted to a page)" })) html = client.getContent "VIMEO URL"